-Keizai Koho Center is affliated with Keidanren.
+Keizai Koho Center is an organization of Keidanren (Japan Business Federation).

 Contents

 The KKC Study Tour to Japan provides valuable opportunities to enhance understanding of Japan • • P. 4 KKC Fellows share their knowledge and experiences in a variety of ways • • P. 6 Local communities in the U.S. appreciate the KKC Study Tour to Japan for North American teachers • • P. 10 KKC Fellows build a network of friendship and mutual understanding between Japan and the U.S. • • P. 12